Bob Dylan: 60 Years of Creating Bob Dylan: 60 Years of Creating

 /

-In celebration of Bob Dylan's 80th birthday, Halcyon Gallery presents a world-exclusive display of new paintings by Dylan on view at 144-146 New Bond Street from 24th May 2021.
+In celebration of Bob Dylan's 80th birthday, Halcyon Gallery presented a world-exclusive display of new paintings by Dylan on view at 144-146 New Bond Street from 24th May 2021.

 Bob Dylan: 60 Years of Creating, explores the artist's unmatched achievements across creative media, from his first studio album release in 1962 to the recent announcement of his forthcoming museum retrospective at the Patricia and Phillip Frost Art Museum, Miami, in November 2021.
 Bob Dylan: 60 Years of Creating features figurative paintings from 2020-21, in which Dylan approaches the American landscape alongside important artworks from the artist's archive.